Barbra Streisand: Education

 Streisand began her education at the Jewish Orthodox Yeshiva of Brooklyn when she was five.
 She was considered bright and inquisitive; however, she lacked discipline, often shouting answers to questions out of turn.
 She next attended Public School 89 in Brooklyn, and during those early school years began watching television and going to movies.
 "I always wanted to be somebody, to be famous...
 You know, get out of Brooklyn."

 Streisand became known by others in the neighborhood for her voice.
 She remembers sitting on the stoop in front of their apartment building with the other kids and singing: "I was considered the girl on the block with the good voice."
 That talent became a way for her to gain attention.
 She would often practice her singing in the hallway of her apartment building, which gave her voice an echoing quality.

-She made her singing debut at a PTA (Parent—teacher association) assembly, where she became a hit to everyone but her mother, who was mostly critical of her daughter.
+She made her singing debut at a parent–teacher association assembly, where she became a hit to everyone but her mother, who was mostly critical of her daughter.
 Streisand was invited to sing at weddings and summer camp, along with having an unsuccessful audition at MGM records when she was nine.
 By the time she was 13, her mother began supporting her talent, helping her make a four-song demo tape, including "Zing!
 Went the Strings of My Heart" and "You'll Never Know".

 Becoming an actress was her main objective.
 That desire was made stronger when she saw her first Broadway play, The Diary of Anne Frank, when she was 14.
 The star in the play was Susan Strasberg, whose acting she wanted to emulate.
 Streisand began spending her spare time in the library, studying the biographies of various stage actresses such as Eleanora Duse and Sarah Bernhardt.
 In addition, she began reading novels and plays and studying the acting theories of Konstantin Stanislavski and Michael Chekhov.